 UW offers several ways to record your courses:

 - Create a recording on your own computer (outside the classroom)

-- Schedule Panopto to record automatically during your scheduled class time (in select classrooms)
+- Schedule Panopto to record automatically during your scheduled class time (see instructions below)

 - Record using your own computer in a classroom

 Schedule a recording